Chinese information operations and information warfare: ALPS-treated water from the Fukushima Daiichi Nuclear Power Plant

 It has been pointed out that China has conducted cognitive warfare regarding the discharge of Fukushima Daiichi Nuclear Power Plant' ALPS-treated water into the ocean.
 As a reason, Kohei Watanabe, a former Japan Air Self-Defense Force member and Fukushima Prefectural Assembly member, cites that "Chinese fishing vessels continue to fish for mackerel and other species in the North Pacific off Fukushima and Hokkaido even after the start of treated water discharge, creating a contradictory situation where Japanese vessels fishing in the same waters are banned from distributing 'Japanese-origin' products domestically, while 'Chinese-origin' products are allowed".
 Furthermore, fake posts giving the impression of "treated water spreading in the sea" (Note: These used simulations unrelated to treated water.) were circulated, originating from X accounts mentioned in leaked documents about Chinese information operations, and the spread involved the use of numerous bot accounts.

 Ryukyu independence movement

-Since around 2023, Chinese-language posts concerning the Ryukyu independence movement have increased.
+Since the 2020s, the Chinese Communist Party (CCP) has intensified its diplomatic and information influence operations targeting the Okinawa Prefecture and the Ryukyu independence movement.
 While these may be efforts to shake or divide Japan or manipulate domestic Chinese public opinion, Kazuki Ichida notes that many analysts also interpret them as potentially part of activities aiming at the annexation of Taiwan.

 Fake news has also been confirmed.
 A website run by a Chinese PR company used the name of Yasukatsu Matsushima—a proponent of the Ryukyu independence movement—to fabricate statements and extreme expressions not made by him, publishing articles intended to provoke conflict.

+Following remarks by Prime Minister Sanae Takaichi concerning the security situation surrounding Taiwan in November 2025, misinformation related to Ryukyu (Okinawa) reportedly increased significantly on social media both within and outside Japan.
+Claims such as "Ryukyu seeks independence" and "Ryukyu is not part of Japan" circulated widely.

+One method of dissemination involved altering Japanese lifestyle videos by adding Chinese-language subtitles and falsely identifying the speakers as being "from Ryukyu."
+Some of these videos further asserted that Ryukyu, Taiwan, and the Senkaku Islands belong to China, and several accounts sharing such content gained notable influence on Chinese social media platforms.

+The spread of pro-independence narratives was not limited to Japanese-language spaces.
+English-language posts containing phrases such as "Ryukyu is not Japan" and "Free Ryukyu" also circulated, with some reportedly linked to or amplified by Chinese-language sources.
+While many posts cited the historical existence of the Ryukyu Kingdom to support independence claims, counterarguments from Japanese sources and explanatory material regarding historical context were comparatively less visible in English-language media.